Project Portfolio Page (PPP)

 3.8.1 Design Considerations

-commands are important for the user to analyse and eventually graph time-spent on each
+As the find and filter commands are important for the user to analyse and eventually graph time-spent on each

 activity.
 The user should be allowed to query for all useful combinations of activities in the activity list.